m-d-brown/plain-text-accounting-tools/README.md

 ## ofx_pretty

 **[ofx_pretty.py](ofx_pretty.py)** takes a path to an OFX file as the first argument and prints a prettified version to stdout.
-It does not yet include the metadata at the start of the file.
-You'll have to copy that yourself!
+Prettified means that each field is placed on its own line and fields are properly indented in the correct hierarchy. ofx_pretty.py does not yet include the metadata at the start of the file!
+You'll have to copy that yourself.

 Requires Python 3.9 and https://github.com/csingley/ofxtools.